corrad1nho/qomui/README.md

 Written in Python 3.6

 ### Description
 Qomui (Qt OpenVPN Management UI) is an easy-to-use OpenVPN Gui for GNU/Linux with some unique features such as provider-independent support for double-hop connections.
-Qomui supports multiple providers with added convenience when using AirVPN or Mullvad.
+Qomui supports multiple providers with added convenience when using AirVPN, PIA or Mullvad.

 ### Features
 - should work with all VPN providers that offer OpenVPN config files
-- automatic download function for Mullvad and AirVPN
+- automatic download function for Mullvad, Private Internet Access and AirVPN
 - support for OpenVPN over SSL and SSH for AirVPN
 - allows double-hop VPN connections (VPN chains) between different providers (currently tested with AirVPN, Mullvad and ProtonVPN).
 - Gui written in PyQt including option to minimize application to system tray